usuaero/MachUpX/README.md

 ## Features

-Can be run from the command line or imported as a module in a python script.
+MachUpX can be run from the command line or imported as a module in a python script.

 ### Command Line